mrkev/cornell/README.md

     cd cornell
     npm link

+Getting updates will tend to suck though.

-Else if you think `npm` thing is just a fad the kids play with these days
+If you think `npm` is just a fad kids play with these days, and would rather go comando

     git clone http://github.com/mrkev/cornell
     cd cornell/bin

 ... and idk.
-Add this to your `$PATH` but tbh I hope you didn't even make it this far down this README.
+Add this to your `$PATH` I guess but tbh I hope you didn't even make it this far plz just use `npm` ty.

 ## Usage
  - `cornell --help` - Always a good idea